senkarvk/sample/README.md

 # sample

 ## Test Automation using python, Selenium, and Pytest
+Test to verify Sort and Filter of a Table.

 Ran sucessfully on windows,linux(ubuntu) with chrome browser

 ### Install :